Interior Design Ideas for a Rental Flat

 I’m trying to keep the bedroom simple and plain.
 This room isn’t very big so I don’t want the furnishings to overwhelm it.
 Hence there won’t be many.

 The Living Room

 The living room is the largest room in the house and not only a living room but also my dining room and study.
-I want it to be relaxing and a place to chill, but also a room that I feel able to to get my head down and do my work.
+I want it to be relaxing and a place to chill, but also a room where I feel able to get my head down and do my work.

 A lot of the pieces of furniture I bought for my studio flat are going to go in this room i.e. the table, bookcase, coffee table and rug.
 Only the sofa is brand new, and all the other items are ones I like the style and colour of and as such, am sourcing.

 Since I don’t have a desk I’ll be using my dining table as my workspace so it’s key to me to find chairs that are comfortable.
 That doesn’t necessarily mean brand new, but something sturdy and soft rather than your typical wooden or leather dining chairs.